 For resale contracts the trader cannot collect payment from you until the timeshare or long-term holiday product has been sold or the resale contract is ended.

 The Regulations specify how a payment schedule should be set out by a trader.
 Payments must be divided into yearly instalments of equal value - taking account of the length of the contract - and the schedule must be given to you.
 The trader must send you a request for payment at least 14 days before it is due.
-If a trader fails to comply, a criminal offence is committed, enforceable by trading standards.
+If a trader fails to comply, a criminal offence is committed.
 To report an offence, contact the Citizens Advice consumer service for a referral to trading standards.

 Whilst at the sales presentation you may be subjected to the hard sell, with sales techniques designed to lure you into signing a holiday club contract costing you many thousands of pounds.
 You may not be aware at the time, but the small print in the contract will not match up to the glossy too-good-to-be-true sales pitch you were given.

 If you own a timeshare, beware of the timeshare resale scam.
 You may be cold-called by a trader claiming that they can market your timeshare for you for an up-front fee and if it does not sell they will buy it from you; or they will offer to buy the timeshare if you agree to buy another one or join a holiday club.
 The trader may inflate the value of your timeshare to encourage you to go ahead.
 In some cases, the trader may tell you that there is already a buyer interested in your timeshare, which usually turns out to be untrue.

 The trader's motive is to get you to part with your cash or make a card payment for what turns out to be a fraudulent service.